 Accessibility Testing Tools

-If you want to make your existing site more accessible but aren’t sure where to start, it can be helpful to run an audit.
-Tools such as WAVE can scan your website for any obvious WCAG offenses and then offer solutions.
+If you want to make your existing site more accessible but aren’t sure where to start, consider running an audit.
+Tools such as WAVE can scan your website for any obvious WCAG offenses and offer solutions.

-Another way to test your implementation is by trying to use it in alternative ways, such as the following:
+Another way to test your site’s accessibility is by engaging with it in alternative ways, such as:

-- Try clicking on buttons or filling out form fields using only your keyboard.
+- Clicking on buttons or filling out form fields using only your keyboard

-- Use a vision impairment simulator such as NoCoffee to ensure that your interface is not relying on colors alone to convey meaning and that your color contrast ratio is high enough.
+- Using a vision impairment simulator such as NoCoffee to ensure that your interface doesn’t rely solely on colors to convey meaning and your color contrast ratio is sufficient

-- Use a screen reader like VoiceOver (comes standard on Macs) or Jaws (available for PCs), and test what the voice output of your page is as you navigate it.
+- Using a screen reader like VoiceOver (comes standard on Macs) or JAWS (available for PCs) to test the voice output of your page

-Not super tech-savvy?
-No problem!
 The difference between an organization with an accessible web presence and one without often comes down to a healthy dose of advocacy.
-Being a good advocate for accessibility is the most effective way to drive progress and inspire change within your organization.
+Advocating for accessibility is the most effective way to drive progress and inspire organizational change.

-Here are a few ways you can become an advocate within your nonprofit, no expertise or technical skills required:
+Here are a few ways to become an advocate within your nonprofit, with no expertise or technical skills required:

 - Educate your team.
-Establishing a foundation of accessibility knowledge will empower your team to prioritize accessibility, identify issues, and carry out solutions for them.
-Help connect your team to the resources they need to learn, whether it’s setting aside time to complete online courses or scheduling onsite training with an expert.
+By establishing a foundation of accessibility knowledge, you’ll empower your team to prioritize accessibility, identify issues, and solve them.
+Help connect your team to the resources they need to learn, whether setting aside time to complete online courses or scheduling on-site training with an expert.

 - Encourage continuous discussion.
 More likely than not, the accessibility of your site will be an ongoing process.
-Schedule accessibility audits on a set schedule, such as once per quarter, to help keep things on track.
+Schedule accessibility audits on a quarterly or semi-annual basis to help keep things on track.

 - Create a process.
-Whenever discussing upcoming changes or additions to your site, make it a point to perform a quick accessibility check.
-This can save your organization lots of time on possible revisions and help get your team involved in making accessibility a top concern.
+Whenever discussing upcoming changes or additions to your site, perform a quick accessibility check.
+This can save your organization time on possible revisions and help your team prioritize accessibility.

 - Make accessibility part of your culture.
-Your team members will be much more likely to participate in the upkeep and progression of your website’s accessibility if it’s clear to them that it is encouraged and that it is a priority.
-Eventually, an accessibility mindset will be made a natural part of your team’s workflow and ideation processes.
+Your team members will be much more likely to participate in the upkeep and progression of your website’s accessibility if it’s clear why it’s critical.
+Eventually, an accessibility mindset will be a natural part of your team’s workflow and ideation processes.

-This article is just a quick overview of accessibility, but have no fear!
-There is a plethora of information and resources available to continue learning.
-We’ve listed some of our favorites below.
+There’s a plethora of information and resources available to continue learning.
+We’ve listed some of our favorites below:

 - Web Content Accessibility Guidelines: The primary source of truth for accessibility standards on the web.

-- Udacity Accessibility Course: A solid (and free) course on web accessibility by Google.
+- Udacity Accessibility Course: A strong (and free) course on web accessibility by Google.

-- The A11y Project: A collection of community-sourced resources for learning about web accessibility.
+- The A11y Project: A collection of community-sourced resources for web accessibility.

 - Accessibility Developer Guide: A comprehensive online guide for developing accessible websites.